Docker Compose Restart Does Not Apply Your New Config

 docker compose start

-docker inspect Reveals the Truth
+docker inspect Tells the Truth

 "Mounts": [